BIM45815 - Specific deductions - incidental costs of loan finance: expenses allowable

 Life insurance premiums

-The allowable expenses listed in Section 58 (2) form a class that would include any incidental costs of taking out a life insurance policy (for example a mortgage protection policy) but not the cost of the policy itself, that is, the premiums.
+The allowable expenses listed in the legislation form a class that would include any incidental costs of taking out a life insurance policy (for example a mortgage protection policy) but not the cost of the policy itself, that is, the premiums.

 Currency movements, stamp duty and premiums/discounts